htm-community/nupic.audio/SpeechRecognition/README.md

 As mentioned in the accompanying research paper [1], the **Zilany model (2014)** [2,3] is the most feature rich.

-Also:
-> Offset adaptation is only implemented in Zilany’s phenomenological model.
-Offset adaptation can be very important for further neuronal processing.
-Therefore, if modelled ANF spike trains are used as input to neurons in the brainstem (or even higher), one should consider the Zilany et al. (2014) model.

-Another advantage of using the [cochlea](https://github.com/mrkrd/cochlea) Zilany model implementation, over the Frequency Encoder, is that an entire sample can be input into it, and it returns a convenient [pandas](https://pandas.pydata.org/) data frame.
-No need to segment/chunk the data and apply a window function.

-One disadvantage is that the Zilany model has a lower frequency bound of 125 Hz.

 1. Rudnicki M., Schoppe O., Isik M., Völk F. and Hemmert W. (2015).
 Modeling auditory coding: from sound to spikes.
 Cell and Tissue Research, Springer Nature, 361, 159—175. http://link.springer.com/article/10.1007/s00441-015-2202-z
 1. Zilany MSA, Bruce IC, Nelson PC, Carney LH (2009) A phenomenological model of the synapse between the inner hair cell and auditory nerve: Long-term adaptation with power-law dynamics.
 J Acoust Soc Am 126(5):2390
 1. Zilany MSA, Bruce IC, Carney LH (2014) Updated parameters and expanded simulation options for a model of the auditory periphery.
 J Acoust Soc Am 135(1):283–286

+Also:
+> Offset adaptation is only implemented in Zilany’s phenomenological model.
+Offset adaptation can be very important for further neuronal processing.
+Therefore, if modeled auditory nerve fibers (ANF) spike trains are used as input to neurons in the brainstem (or even higher), one should consider the Zilany et al. (2014) model.

+Another advantage of using the [cochlea](https://github.com/mrkrd/cochlea) Zilany model implementation, over the Frequency Encoder, is that an entire sample can be input into it, and it returns a convenient [pandas](https://pandas.pydata.org/) data frame.
+No need to segment/chunk the data and apply a window function.

+One disadvantage is that the Zilany model has a lower frequency bound of 125 Hz.

 The output of the CochleaEncoder is a neurogram (an image of neural activity).
 The following figure shows a [SciPy Chirp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.chirp.html), starting at 300 Hz and ramp up to 3000 Hz.
 With the output neurogram as the central graph, and the bottom graph is a binary representation of the neurogram.